Zaptross/ExampleWork/README.md

 # ExampleWork
-Examples of my work in on various projects, grouped by language then project.
+Examples of my work on various projects, grouped by language then project.